Triangular cutoff threshold for the inversion walk on tournaments and the state space of restricted inversions: Introduction

+Furthermore, in the usual cutoff-window sense, the chain has cutoff at times $n-\sigma_n$ with every window $w_n$ satisfying $w_n\to\infty$ and $w_n=o(n)$. \end{theorem}

+\begin{remark} The lower bound in item~\textup{(i)} is a support obstruction coming from inversion balls and a sharp rank-counting tail for random symmetric matrices over $\F_2$; importantly, it is peaked at the triangular threshold $T(s)=\binom{s+1}{2}\approx n$.
+Item~\textup{(ii)} is the matching spectral ingredient, it counts only the non-zero Fourier eigenvalues, and uses sharp orthogonal-group denominators in the orbit count.
+Together these estimates improve the cutoff location from the $\sqrt n$-scale statement $n-\sqrt{2n}+o(\sqrt n)$ to bounded distance from the integer triangular threshold $n-\sigma_n$. \end{remark}

-\begin{remark}[Comparison with the inversion diameter] The inversion diameter of $\Theta(n)$ from~\cite{AlonPowierskiSaveryScottWilmer2024} matches the mixing time up to constants, but the two results are logically independent.
+\begin{remark} The inversion diameter of $\Theta(n)$ from~\cite{AlonPowierskiSaveryScottWilmer2024} matches the mixing time up to constants, but the two results are logically independent.
 The diameter bounds the support of $\mu_t$, while mixing concerns the \emph{distribution} of the chain.
 The connection is made precise via the inversion-ball volume argument in Section~\ref{s:balls}. \end{remark}